ucsb-cs184-f24/team01-BillSplitter/team/LEARNING.md

 Alex: Full Stack dev in react, do leetcodes in python, familiar with calling LLM apis, experience with scrum dev from previous internship and cs 154

 Yerassyl: I have a strong background in Python and C++.
 I have limited knowledge of mobile development but I have a great knowledge using web development for projects.

+Joseph: I have a background in Java backend development using Springboot, and have also done work using typescript and angular but forgot most of it.
+I have done personal projects in python.
+I'd like to get into ml/ai and create an LLM but that seems a bit out of reach as my math fundamentals are terrible.